 Candlestick Charts: The Foundation

 Candlestick charts display four price points for each time period: open, high, low, and close.
 The 'body' shows the opening and closing prices; the 'wicks' (shadows) show the highest and lowest price reached.
 Green bodies = price rose; red bodies = price fell.
+Learning to read these at a glance is the first skill of any trader.

 Learning to read individual candle patterns (doji, hammer, shooting star) and multi-candle patterns (engulfing, morning star, bearish harami) gives insight into buyer and seller battles at specific price levels.
+A doji — where open and close are nearly equal, creating a cross shape — signals indecision and often precedes reversals.
+A hammer at the bottom of a downtrend suggests buyers are stepping in.

 Core Technical Indicators Deep Dive